 Like a lot of people, I long for my so-called dream home and all the money in the world with which to decorate it.
 But right now that’s not my reality and I suspect it isn’t the reality for many of you.
 If I’m honest I’m not sure I’d even know what to do with unlimited funds, I’m so used to making do and working with what I’ve got!
 It’s how I was raised and it has now become one of my trademarks upon which I’ve built my styling and writing careers.

 Some of the chapters in my books will tell you all you need to know about my attitude towards decorating your home: “Work with what you’ve got” and “Creativity before consumption” being two of the most telling headings, from my books Bohemian Modern and Life Unstyled.
 There’s a great deal of satisfaction in creating a home you love while having to be resourceful and careful with your money.
 It really pushes you to think creatively and the results are often far more personal than if you’d been able to just buy it all in one go.
-This week I’ve been thinking about my own home and the small changes I can make to refresh the space, and I realised that, much like Marie Kondo and her straightforward guide to decluttering your home (see my last post), there are also clear steps to working with what you’ve got.
-Using my current home as an example, I hope to inspire you to begin your own creative refresh at home.
+This week I’ve been thinking about my own home and the small changes I can make to refresh the space, and I realised that, much like Marie Kondo and her straightforward guide to decluttering your home (see my last post), there are also clear steps to refreshing your interiors while working with what you’ve got.
+Using my current apartment as an example, I hope to inspire you to begin your own creative refresh at home.